innotrade/enapso-graphdb-admin/README.md

     });
 ```

-## Clear entire Repository of your Graph Database Instance
+## Clear the entire Repository of your Graph Database Instance

 **Caution!
 This removes ALL triples of the given repository!
 This operation cannot be undone!**
 The entire repository will be emptied, i.e. all data of this repository will be removed.
 The repository remains active.